LKirst/lie-esl/_pages/LK_ExerciseBookEntry.md

+---
-# Structure of an exercise book entry
+title: Structure of an exercise book entry
+---

 Every exercise book entry should follow the same pattern: